* * *

 Is what to make of a diminished thing.

-* One Frost scholar has said that the first line of this poem is an example of Frost’s disingenuousness; hardly anyone, he claimed, has heard an Ovenbird.
+A Frost scholar once said that the first line of this poem is an example of Frost’s disingenuousness; hardly anyone, he claimed, has heard an Ovenbird.
 But in fact, this line is an example of the way Frost hides in plain sight.
-Just about anyone in the eastern half of the United States and Canada, who has walked in the woods without cotton in her ears (north in summer, south in winter), has heard the Ovenbird, though she might not know it.
+If you have walked in the woods in the eastern half of the United States or Canada without cotton in your ears (north in summer, south in winter), you've probably heard an Ovenbird, though you might not have known who was singing.
+Haven't you heard this song?

-† This line is a wonderful example of how Frost loves to play with negation.
+He knows in singing not to sing.
+The phrasing here is a wonderful example of how Frost loves to play with negation.
 Repeat the line aloud several times, letting that restless “not” modify the infinitive “to sing” and then the gerund “singing,” and then let it become for a moment the direct object of “singing.”
-Singers of “not,” these American poets with their songs of loss, coming to them through the songs of the wood thrush, the hermit thrush, the Ovenbird, and the mockingbird (a Mimic Thrush and the only native singer who sings all night, our North American Nightingale), whose “reckless, despairing carols” called forth the poet in Whitman.
+Singers of “not,” these American poets with their songs of loss, coming to them through the songs of the Wood Thrush, Hermit Thrush, Ovenbird, and Mockingbird (a Mimic Thrush and the only native singer who sings all night, our North American Nightingale), whose “reckless, despairing carols” called forth the poet in Whitman.
 What is the “diminished thing” of which the Ovenbird sings?
 The changing season, the passage of time, or more precisely, since the bird’s song is only the frame and the question belongs to the listener, the listener’s own proleptic awareness of time that allows him to stand in several seasons at once.
 But at a price.
 Like that “not” in the earlier line, the phrase “all but words” moves restlessly between two senses: The bird almost seems to be speaking, but Frost was too honest an observer to make that claim.
 The bird speaks in “all but words.”
 The words belong to the listener; the bird gets everything else.
 We hear in the Ovenbird’s song our own lost connection to the green world.
 And what to make of that “diminished thing,” if not a poem?